ndm736/mechatronics/src/python_pico.md

 To edit the code, open code.py in a text editor, edit the file, and after clicking save, the new file will start to run.
 The board will also enumerate as a virtual serial port, and the port can be opened in a terminal emulation program to send and recieve data.

 After the code is saved, it will remain on the board forever.
 Unplug the USB and plug in a battery and the code will immediately begin running again!
 The code doesn't really end either, typically the code will loop forever, until power is removed.

-It can be annoying to use a general text editor and terminal emulator program, so instead you could use an IDE developed for Circuit Python called [Mu](https://codewith.mu/), pronounced "moo".
-Mu contains a text editor, a terminal emulator, and some other goodies like standard Python and pygame zero for graphics.
+You will need two programs to interact with the Pico - a text editor, and a terminal emulator program.
+Many text editors will work, I suggest [VSCode](https://code.visualstudio.com/).
+For a terminal emulator, if you are on Windows, download and install [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+If you are on Mac, you already have a program called Screen for this purpose.

+Open VSCode, and go to File->Open Folder, and select CIRCUITPY.
+Then, on the right file tree, open code.py.
+This is the file that lives on the Pico, and saving it will run the code.

-After you open Mu, click the Mode button in the top right and switch to CircuitPython.
-Click the load button and open code.py in the CIRCUITPY drive.
-One downside to the design of the Circuit Python system si that the code that runs on the board must be named code.py.
+One downside to the design of the Circuit Python system is that the code that runs on the board must be named code.py.
 If there is no file called code.py then nothing will run, and putting another .py file in the drive will be ignored unless it is run as a function from code.py.
 Not a horrible problem, but annoying when you have a few different programs to try out and you must constantly rename them.

 ## REPL

 Before editing code.py we can interact with Circuit Python using Read-Evaluate-Print-Loop, or REPL mode.
+REPL mode uses your computer screen to display the data from the Pico, and your computer keyboard to send data to the Pico.

+First, you need to find the name of your Pico's USB port.
+Then, open the port on the terminal emulator program.

+On Windows, open the program Device Manager, and scroll down to PORTS.
+The name of the Pico should be something like COM3.
+Open the program Putty, and select the Serial radio button.
+Enter the name of the port and click Open.

+On Mac, open the program Terminal.
+To list the names of the USB devices available, type ```ls /dev/tty.*```.
+The Pico will be something like /dev/tty.usbmodem1234.
+Now, type ```screen /dev/tty.usbmodem1234```, and the screen will clear as the program Screen runs inside it.
+Later, to exit Screen, don't close the Terminal program, instead type ```control-a control-k``` followed by "y" (this is the appropriate way to close the Screen program).
+If you do close Terminal without closing Screen, you will need to unplug and replug the Pico to free the port.

-Press the Serial button and click inside the CircuitPython REPL window at the bottom of the screen.
-Type any key and the board will enter REPL mode and present three carrots, ">>>".
-This is your clue to interact directly with Python.
+In the terminal emulator, type any key and the board will enter REPL mode and present three carrots, ">>>".
+This is your clue that you can now interact directly with Python.

 In REPL mode you can create variables, do math or loops, and test code snippets.
-You wouldn't want to work in REPL, it is too slow, saving code in a file is much more convinient, but REPL is useful for debugging.
+You wouldn't want to work in REPL, it is too slow to add the code.
+Saving code in a file is much more convinient, but REPL is useful for debugging.

-To exit REPL and run code.py, type CTRL-D. If the code ends, the Serial window will prompt you to type any key to enter REPL or type CTRL-D to run the code again.
-Usually the code is in an infinite loop and will not end, so to cause the code to end and enter REPL at any time you can type CTRL-C. This is the best way to stop and restart the code.
+To exit REPL and run code.py, type "control-d".
+If the code ends, the terminal emulator will prompt you to type any key to enter REPL or type "control-d" to run the code again.
+Usually the code is in an infinite loop and will not end, so to cause the code to end and enter REPL at any time you can type "control-c".
+This is the best way to stop and restart the code.

 ## Try some code!